mbrav/gigachad_kernel_module/README.md

 # Gigachad Kernel module

 This is a simple Linux Kernel module.
 Try it inside a VM.
-Don't use on your install (unless you are a Gigachad)
+Don't use on your install (unless you are a Gigachad).

 ![Gigachad loading his own Kernel module](https://i.imgflip.com/6c7jl7.png)

+All code is free to use. **Modifications in editors besides Vim / Neovim are not allowed.**

 ## Prerequisites

-On Debian-based distros run:
+On Debian-based distros Install:

 ```shell
 apt install linux-headers-$(uname -r) gcc make build-essential libncurses-dev exuberant-ctags
 ```

+Whereas, if you are on Arch, you probably don't even need to install anything because Arch is a Gigachad-teir distro by default.

+*I use Arch btw.*

 ## Building